Scott’s Ilford 400 Film Recipes for Nikon Z

 • Exposure Compensation - usually set at either +1/3 or +2/3 to offset the loss of contrast Active D-Lighting introduces.

-I also tend to manually set my White Balance to 10,000K for all black and white picture controls for brighter whites.
+I manually set my White Balance to 10,000K for all black and white picture controls for brighter whites.

-I hope you enjoy shooting with this!
-If you found this helpful, please consider buying me a coffee so I can fuel up and continue to bring you more content like this.
+I hope you enjoy shooting with these!
+If you found this helpful, please consider buying me a coffee so I can fuel up and continue to bring you more content like this by clicking the Ko-fi button below.

 Previous